Seahorse Seashell Party

 Reception of "Seahorse Seashell Party" by television critics has been negative, with its humor and main plot being the most criticized.
 An estimated 6.91 million viewers tuned into the episode upon its initial airing, while also garnering a 3.5/8 rating in the 18–49 demographic according to the Nielsen ratings.
-The episode featured guest performances by Ioan Gruffudd, Dee Bradley Baker, Debra Wilson, Colin Ford, Kat Purgal.
+The episode featured guest performances by Ioan Gruffudd, Dee Bradley Baker, Debra Wilson, Colin Ford, and Kat Purgal, along with several recurring guest voice actors for the series.